 - Other consults (surgical, etc.)

-- MDS, RAP trigger legends and RAP summaries are placed in this section chronologically.
+- MDS and CAAs are placed in this section chronologically.

-- Ensure that RAPs go in the same order as listed on the RAP legend and that they go directly after the MDS for which they were generated.
+- Ensure that CAAs go directly after the MDS for which they were generated.

 - Don't use the signature date when determining the date of the MDS.
-Instead use the Assessment Reference Date, which is found on the second or third page of the form.
+Instead use the Assessment Reference Date, which is found on the top of the page.

 - These can be placed in chronological order.

 - An alternate way to organize them is to group them by problems such as risk for falls or skin breakdown, but they should be in chronological order within each grouping.

 - The nursing assessment usually consists of a form that is completed upon admission to the nursing home and when the resident is re-admitted after a hospital admission.
 Do not group nursing assessment forms.
 Place the initial nursing assessment first and additional nursing admission forms chronologically within the nurses notes.

 - Sometimes quarterly care plan updates or skin summaries will be documented on the nursing notes form.
 In addition, the same form may be used by Social Services, Recreational Therapy and Dietary.
 Those records should be put into their respective sections of the medical record rather than the nursing notes sections.

 - Weekly or monthly summaries, if available, should be placed at the end of the nursing notes section.